MjdMahasneh/Face_Identification_using_Similarity_Matching/README.md

 6. **Display Results**: Draws bounding boxes and labels on detected faces, displaying the results in a window.

 ## Results

+For this example we will use Jim Parsons as the known identity.
+Accordingly, we expect the system will detect and identify which face in the image belongs to Jim Parsons!

 <img src="./demo/results.jpg" width="65%">

+Hope you enjoyed this tutorial!
+Happy coding! 🚀